eulerhm/splc-challenge/index.md

 5 - Test analysis:

 All test reports are available in [TestResults](https://github.com/eulerhm/samplingapptest/tree/master/TestResults).
-The frequent item set mining analysis was performed using the Apriori implementation of the [mlxtend library](https://pypi.org/project/mlxtend/).

-There are some [descriptive data](https://github.com/eulerhm/samplingapptest/tree/master/Descriptive%20data/Failing%20settings) in this repository.

 There are [deitaled instructions for replicability](pages/replicationInstructions.md).